 - I tried making the dough with no added additives and left it for fermentation for 36 hours.
 I found the naan (shown in the first photo) super soft and flavorful.

-- I also tried making the dough with baking powder (1 tsp) instead of yeast, and cooked the naan on the stove top as shown below.
-This naan was bit crispy outside and soft inside.
+- When I tried making the dough with baking powder (1 tsp) instead of yeast, the naan was bit crispy outside and soft inside as below.

 - We can add any other spices like carom seeds (omam), dried fenugreek leaves (kasuri methi), etc. into the dough for adding different flavors.